psf/fundable-packaging-improvements/FUNDABLES.md

 API/email integration), user experience work, technical writing for end users, project management, and community outreach.

+### Architecture to support alternative authentication methods in packaging tools

+Python packaging tools that interacts with package indexes, such as [pip](https://github.com/pypa/pip/issues/4475) and [twine](https://github.com/pypa/twine/issues/362), currently only have simple authentication support to secure private sources, such as [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+Open source tool maintainers acknowledge that stronger authentication methods, such as single sign-on, are sometimes required due to organisation policies.
+We believe it’s beneficial to develop a pluggable Python library that can be depended by the packaging tools to provide additional authentication methods, but lack both the use case and domain knowledge in the area.
+We are looking for funding and expertise support from organisations.

 ## Security improvements and prerequisites

 ### System to label projects on PyPI with administrative statuses/attributes